 Store-Bought vs. Handmade

-IKEA shelves work fine for bedrooms and light-duty use.
-West Elm and similar brands offer nicer-looking options at a premium.
-But in my experience, nothing beats a handmade shelf from real hardwood.
-The quality of the material, the finish, and the mounting are all better when you build it yourself or hire someone who knows what they’re doing.
+IKEA shelves work fine for light-duty use in bedrooms.
+Nicer brands offer better-looking options at a premium.
+But nothing beats a handmade shelf from real hardwood — the material quality, the finish, and the mounting are all better when you build it yourself or hire someone who knows what they’re doing.

 Reclaimed wood makes incredible floating shelves.
-Old barn boards, salvaged gym flooring, fence pickets — they all have character that new wood can’t replicate.
-And you’re keeping material out of the landfill.
-I built a set of shelves from a 100-year-old barn beam for my own kitchen and they’re the most-complimented thing in the house.
+Old barn boards, salvaged gym flooring, fence pickets — character that new wood can’t replicate.
+I built a set from a 100-year-old barn beam for my own kitchen and they’re the most-complimented thing in the house.

 Don’t Make These Mistakes

-Overloading is the big one.
-Know your shelf’s weight limit and stay under it.
-Skipping the level check is another classic — a crooked shelf drives me absolutely crazy and it should drive you crazy too.
+Overloading is the big one — know your shelf’s weight limit and stay under it.
+Skipping the level check is the classic mistake that drives everyone crazy afterward.
 Cheap wall anchors on heavy shelves is a disaster waiting to happen.
 And not finishing the underside of the shelf is something people forget — you see the bottom from below, and raw wood looks unfinished.

 That’s what makes floating shelves endearing to us woodworkers — they’re a quick, visible project that instantly improves a room.
 Build them right, mount them solid, and they’ll hold up for years while looking like they’re defying gravity.